Mail theft fueling drug trade in Saskatoon - Saskatoon | Globalnews.ca

 Saskatoon’s Crime Free Multi-Housing program recommends eliminating the lure.

-“Find other mechanisms to send things that are like cash through the mail,” recommends Donna Thiessen, the Crime Free Multi- Housing Coordinator.
-“Send it to a post office, send it electronically but do something else and just don’t make yourselves vulnerable,” she said.
+“Find other mechanisms to send things that are like cash through the mail,” recommends Donna Thiessen, the Crime Free Multi- Housing co-ordinator.

+“Send it to a post office, send it electronically but do something else and just don’t make yourselves vulnerable.”

 Also, bright lights, video surveillance and properly working locks and deadbolts can go a long way.